obonaventure/cnp3/book/network/network.rst

    IP middleboxes and the reference model

-In this section, we briefly analyse two types of middleboxes : firewalls and network address translation (NAT) devices.
-A more detailed discussion of the different types of middleboxes with references may be found in :rfc:`3234`.
+In this section, we briefly describe two types of middleboxes : firewalls and network address translation (NAT) devices.
+A discussion of the different types of middleboxes with references may be found in :rfc:`3234`.

 .. index:: firewall

 Firewalls
 ---------

-When the Internet was a only research network interconnecting research labs, security was not a concern and most hosts agreed to exchange packets, open TCP connections with most other hosts.
+When the Internet was only a research network interconnecting research labs, security was not a concern and most hosts agreed to exchange packets over TCP connections with most other hosts.
 However, as companies and more and more users became connected to Internet, allowing unlimited access to the hosts managed by companies was becoming a concern.
 Furthermore, at the end of the 1980s, several security issues affected the Internet such as the first Internet worm [RE1989]_ and some widely publicised security breaches [Stoll1988]_ [CB2003]_ [Cheswick1990]_

-These security problems convinced the industry that IP networks are a key part of the infrastructure of a company that they they should be protected by special devices like security guards and fences are used to protect buildings.
+These security problems convinced the industry that IP networks are a key part of the infrastructure of a company that should be protected by special devices like security guards and fences are used to protect buildings.
 These special devices were quickly called `firewalls`.
 A typical firewall has two interfaces :

   - an external interface connected to the global Internet
   - an internal interface connected to a trusted network

 The first firewalls included configurable packet filters.
 A packet filter is a set of rules that define the security policy of a network.
 In practice, these rules are based on the values of fields of the IP or transport layer headers.
-Any field of the IP or transport header can be used by a firewall rule, but the most common ones :
+Any field of the IP or transport header can be used in a firewall rule, but the most common ones :

  - filter on the source address.
 For example, a company may decide to discard all packets received from one of its competitors.
 In this case, all packets whose source address belong to the competitor's address block would be rejected
  - filter on destination address.
 For example, the hosts of the research lab of a company may receive packets from the global Internet, but not the hosts of the financial department
  - filter on the `Protocol` number found in the IP header.
 For example, a company may only allow its hosts to use TCP or UDP, but not other more experimental transport protocols
  - filter on the TCP or UDP port numbers.
 For example, only the DNS server of a company should received UDP segments whose destination port is set to `53` or only the official SMTP servers of the company can send TCP segments whose source ports are set to `25`
  - filter on the TCP flags.
-For example, a solution to prohibit external hosts from opening TCP connections with hosts inside the company is to discard all TCP segments received from the external interface with only the `SYN` flag set.
+For example, a simple solution to prohibit external hosts from opening TCP connections with hosts inside the company is to discard all TCP segments received from the external interface with only the `SYN` flag set.

-These firewalls are often called `stateless` firewalls because they do not maintain any state about the TCP connections that pass through them.
+Such firewalls are often called `stateless` firewalls because they do not maintain any state about the TCP connections that pass through them.

 A second type of firewalls are the `stateful` firewalls.
 A stateful firewall tracks the state of each TCP connection passing through it.
 It maintains a TCB for each TCP connection.
-This TCB allows it to mainly reassemble the received segments to extract their payload and perform verifications in the application layer.
+This TCB allows it to reassemble the received segments to extract their payload and perform verifications in the application layer.
 Some firewalls are able to inspect the URLs accessed by using HTTP and log all URLs visited or block TCP connections where a dangerous URL is exchanged.
 Some firewalls can verify that SMTP commands are used when a TCP connection is established on port `25` or that a TCP connection on port `80` carries HTTP commands and responses, ...

 .. sidebar:: Beyond firewalls

  Besides the firewalls, different types of "security" devices have been installed at the periphery of corporate networks.
-Intrusion Detection Systems (IDS) such as the popular snort_ are stateful firewalls that are capable of matching reassembled segments against regular expressions that correspond to signatures of viruses, worms or other types of attacks.
+Intrusion Detection Systems (IDS) such as the popular snort_ are stateful devicesthat are capable of matching reassembled segments against regular expressions that correspond to signatures of viruses, worms or other types of attacks.
 Deep Packet Inspection (DPI) is another type of middlebox that analyse the packet's payload and possibly reassemble TCP segments to detect inappropriate usages.
 While IDS are mainly used in corporate networks, DPI is mainly used in Internet Service Providers.
 Some ISPs use DPI to detect and limit the bandwidth consumed by peer-to-peer applications.
 Some countries such as China or Iran use DPI to detect inappropriate Internet usage.

 .. index:: Network Address Translation, NAT